Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Approach

 \subsection{CAD-based scene modeling}

-\mypara{Multimodal shape retrieval.} We retrieve CAD objects from a database combining several 3D datasets~\cite{chang2015shapenet, collins2022abo, fu20213d, deitke2023objaverse, khanna2024habitat}.
-Unlike 3D reconstruction pipelines, retrieval-based modeling creates a clean and compact scene representation which can more easily be used in downstream applications without post-processing, at the cost of potentially mismatches in geometry and appearance between 3D shapes and observed 2D objects.
-In essence, Diorama focuses on semantic matching of the observed objects under the open-world setting and focus on realistic object arrangements instead of precise geometric and texture modeling.
+\mypara{Multimodal shape retrieval.} We retrieve CAD objects from a combination of several 3D datasets~\cite{chang2015shapenet, deitke2023objaverse, khanna2024habitat}.
+Unlike reconstruction, retrieval-based modeling efficiently produces a clean and compact scene representation for downstream use without post-processing, but may introduce mismatches in geometry and appearance.
+In essence, Diorama focuses on efficient semantic matching of the observed objects under the open-world setting and understanding realistic object arrangements.
 We use DuoDuoCLIP~\cite{lee2024duoduo} to encode text, images and 3D shapes into a joint embedding space.
-Specifically, we use a hierarchical retrieval strategy where we first retrieve from a text query to ensure that all 3D shape candidates lie in the same category group, then we sort retrieved shapes using an image query to re-rank shape candidates based on object appearance and take the best-matching one as the output.
+Specifically, we propose a hierarchical retrieval strategy where we first retrieve from a text query to ensure that all 3D shape candidates lie in the same category group, then we sort retrieved shapes using an image query to re-rank shape candidates based on object appearance and take the best-matching one as the output.

-\mypara{Zero-shot object pose estimation.} There is rich research literature in model-based pose estimation for unseen objects~\cite{goodwin2022zero, nguyen2024gigaPose, wen2024foundationpose, lin2023sam, caraffa2024freeze}.
-However, in our task we tackle a more challenging problem of estimating the pose of novel objects for semantically-matching but not necessarily exact geometrically-matching CAD objects.
-Our approach is a zero-shot category-level object pose estimation method similar to~\citet{goodwin2022zero}, that demonstrates generalization across unseen categories and removes the requirement for pose-labeled real image training data.

-Specifically, we take advantage of the semantically-rich visual representation of a vision transformer~\cite{dosovitskiy2020vit} (ViT) learned in a self-supervised manner on large-scale data to compute object pose from feature similarity and correspondence.
-We pre-compute $T$ multiview renderings and depth maps for each retrieved CAD model $s_i$.
-Each query object crop $I^{o_i}$ and set of multiview images $\{I^{s_{i,j}}\}$ is encoded into normalized patch features $\mathcal{F}(I)$ using this ViT.
-For each patch embedding from the query image, we construct a semantic correspondence to a patch embedding from each rendering view with the minimal cyclical distance~\cite{goodwin2022zero, nguyen2024gigaPose}.
-We then compute a correspondence score as cosine similarity between patch embeddings and take the top-K correspondences.
-The query image is matched with the most similar multiview rendering based on the maximal averaged correspondence-wise feature similarity to produce a coarse pose hypothesis.